Economics and Political Science (EPS)

 The EPS master's programme aims at providing its students with advanced and complete training in both economics and political science.
 Such training should be comparable to that offered by any leading international master's programme in each of the two disciplines separately taken.

 Specifically, the EPS master's programme aims at forming professional economists and political scientists.
-EPS graduates will not only be endowed with high-level analytical and operational skills, but they will also be characterised by such an open and critical vision of economic, political and social issues, and such a cultural depth that could be hardly achieved by attending a programme centred on a single or a prevailing disciplinary field.
+EPS graduates will not only be endowed with high-level analytical and operational skills, but they will also be characterized by such an open and critical vision of economic, political and social issues, and such a cultural depth that could be hardly achieved by attending a programme centered on a single or a prevailing disciplinary field.

 The EPS degree is designed to train students in advanced methodologies, analytical tools and quantitative and qualitative techniques used in all fields of economics and political science.
 EPS graduates will be ready to undertake a wide array of career paths in multinational companies, political institutions, public organizations, and other professions demanding high intellectual skills, robust technical competencies and versatile knowledge.
 They will also be well prepared to engage in further academic research in top PhD programmes.
-The EPS degree is designed to train students in covering the following professional profiles: Management specialists and supervisors in Public Administrations, companies and institutions, Human Resource specialists, Work organization specialists, Products and Services marketing specialists, Economic systems specialists, Business Economic specialists, Researchers and Techinicians graduated in social and political sciences.

 Function in a work context: